tillsanders/openElectionCompassWebsite/guide/organisation/06-phase-4.md

 To achieve theses of good quality, you should run a workshop with a sample of your audience:

-- Gather a group of young and first-time voters (now the teachers in your team will come in handy).
+- Gather a group of young and first-time voters (teachers in your team will come in handy).
 - If you like, you can also gather voters of all ages.
 - Make sure, the group is representable for your audience!
 No gender, race or religion should be excluded!